scootern917/penney_final_revisions/README.md

 Returns:

-- dictionary containing the 8X8 matrices for car win, trick win, card ties, and trick ties probabilities as well as the total number of decks processed
+- Dictionary containing the 8X8 matrices for car win, trick win, card ties, and trick ties probabilities as well as the total number of decks processed

 Functionality:
 - Initializes four 8X8 zero matrices for results